Join Our Team

 - Flexibility and willingness to assist with various museum-related tasks as needed, especially during events.

-- Previous experience with minor facilities maintenance or handyman skills is a plus
+- Previous experience with minor facilities maintenance or handyman skills is a plus.

 Additional Information